Viewed 77995 times

-" Ground cardamom is very fine, almost like a powder.
+Ground cardamom is very fine, almost like a powder.
 It is a common ingredient in Indian cooking.
-It is one of the most expensive spices by weight, and little is needed to impart its flavour to a dish.
+While cardamom is one of the most expensive spices by weight, only a little of its powder is needed to impart its flavour to a dish.

 How to Select

 • If making cardamom powder at home, choose the greener cardamoms as they have the best flavour and aroma.

 • If buying readymade, choose a tightly-sealed package, and check the use-by date to ensure freshness.

 • Avoid old stocks, as ground cardamom tends to lose its flavour and aroma soon.